Tulpar-Yazilim/tp-react-native-bluetooth-printer/README.md

                 |TRADITIONAL_CHINESE| "TST24.BF2"|
                 |KOREAN| "K"|
         * rotation
-            the rotation of the text, constants of the BluetoothTscPrinter.ROTATION, referces as table:
+            the rotation of the text, constants of the ROTATION, referces as table:
                    | CONSTANTS | VALUE   |
                    |---|---|
                    |ROTATION_0| 0|